p2eengineering/ks-ui-lib/README.md

 A professional React component library built with TypeScript and Source Sans 3 typography, following the KS design system.
 This library provides a comprehensive set of reusable UI components designed for modern web applications.

+> **🤖 LLM DEVELOPERS**: For comprehensive guidance on using this component library, including detailed API documentation, examples, and best practices, please refer to the **[LLM_GUIDE.md](./LLM_GUIDE.md)** file.
+This guide contains complete component specifications, usage patterns, and implementation examples specifically designed for AI-assisted development.

 ## 🎨 Features

 - **Comprehensive Component Set**: Starting with Button component, expanding to include more UI elements